gimi-bartmoss/smart-ball/README.md

 The data flows from the smart ball to the computer for processing and visualization.

-`[Smart Ball: ESP32 + MPU-6050]` -> `Wi-Fi (UDP)` -> `[Computer: Python Scripts]`
+`[Smart Ball: ESP32 + MPU-6050]` -> `Wi-Fi (TCP)` -> `[Computer: Python Scripts]`

 1. The **MPU-6050** continuously measures acceleration and angular velocity.
-2. The **ESP32-C3** reads this data and streams it over a Wi-Fi network using the UDP protocol.
+1. The **ESP32-C3** reads this data and streams it over a Wi-Fi network using the UDP protocol.
-3. A **Python script** on the computer listens for this UDP data stream.
+1. A **Python script** on the computer listens for this TCP data stream.
 It can then be used to log the data, visualize it in real-time, or relay it to other applications.

 ## Measurement Principle

 The trajectory of the ball is estimated by processing the raw sensor data from the MPU-6050.

 1. **Orientation**: The gyroscope data is used to track the orientation of the ball.
 By integrating the angular velocity over time, we can determine the ball's orientation (roll, pitch, yaw).
-2.  **Acceleration Correction**: The initial orientation is used to subtract the effect of gravity from the accelerometer readings.
+1. **Acceleration Correction**: The initial orientation is used to subtract the effect of gravity from the accelerometer readings.
 This leaves us with the linear acceleration of the ball.
-3.  **Trajectory Calculation**: By integrating the linear acceleration twice with respect to time, we can calculate the ball's velocity and then its position, effectively reconstructing its path of motion.
+1. **Trajectory Calculation**: By integrating the linear acceleration twice with respect to time, we can calculate the ball's velocity and then its position, effectively reconstructing its path of motion.

-*   `Velocity = Initial Velocity + ∫(Linear Acceleration) dt`
+- `Velocity = Initial Velocity + ∫(Linear Acceleration) dt`
-*   `Position = Initial Position + ∫(Velocity) dt`
+- `Position = Initial Position + ∫(Velocity) dt`

 This process allows us to translate the raw electrical signals from the sensor into a meaningful 3D trajectory.

 ## Hardware

 - **Microcontroller:** ESP32-C3 SuperMini
 - **Sensor:** MPU-6050 6-axis accelerometer and gyroscope

 ## Firmware